 Sun and Moon

 The move: Working clockwise, make a full circle on your little one’s stomach with your left hand.
 The right hand then makes a semicircle from the left to the right-hand side.
 Repeat this six times.

-Good for: this can help with wind, as the clockwise motion moves it through the intestines.
+Good for: this is a great baby massage for wind relief, as the clockwise motion moves it through the intestines.